NIEHS/Perturb-STNet/README.md

 ![image](https://github.com/user-attachments/assets/bc9ee96b-6777-4b14-bfb8-1a5a488523ca)

-The biological network shows nodes and edges.
+The biological network shows above nodes and edges.
 A node is a collection of homogeneous cells of the same cell type in a given neighborhood on the tissue image.
 The edges between nodes are established if the protein profile between cells in the two nodes is sufficiently high (without doubt).

 ```{R}
 #############################################